 Does polishing a car make a difference?

 Polishing renews the paintwork.
-Paint that looked tired, flat and streaky comes back bright, clean and glossy, and the difference between a polished car and one that has been left alone is obvious at a glance -- even to someone who knows nothing about detailing.
+Paint that looked tired, flat and streaky comes back bright, clean and glossy, and the difference between a polished car and one left alone is obvious at a glance -- even to someone who knows nothing about detailing.
 Taken to its limit, a machine polish can achieve a deep reflective finish; see can you polish a car to a mirror finish?

 What polishing actually changes on the paint

 Modern car paint is a three-layer sandwich: primer, colour (base) coat, and a clear lacquer on top.
-That clear coat is what you see, what gives the gloss and what gets scratched.
+That clear coat is what you see, what gives the gloss, and what gets scratched.
 A proper paintwork correction uses a machine polisher and an abrasive polish to level the top few microns of that lacquer, so light bounces back evenly instead of scattering off a field of tiny scratches.

 Before and after: what you actually see

-Polish vs wax vs ceramic -- they do different jobs
+Polish, wax and ceramic do different jobs

 It is worth being clear that polish is not wax.
-Polish is mildly abrasive -- it removes a tiny amount of clear coat to take scratches away.
-Wax and ceramic coating sit on top of the paint and protect it but do little for existing defects.
+Polish is mildly abrasive: it removes a tiny amount of clear coat to take scratches away.
+Wax and ceramic coating sit on top of the paint and protect it, but do little for existing defects.

 When polishing makes the biggest difference